the-collab-lab/career-lab-challenge-next/README.md

 - [ ] In `ImageDetailsPage`, render
   - a back button that allows the user to return to their search, and
   - the artwork whose title they just clicked on
-- [ ] Replace any use of `getLocalData` with a real request to the CIOA `/artworks/search/` endpoint, as described in "Working with the API"

 ## 💻 Working with the API